 Morris, the developer behind Ziggurat, a mixed-use office and residential complex at 3133 Grand Avenue, said there are other development sites his firm is pursuing in the area, but condo terminations are out of the question for now.

-For residents like Keller at Chateau Grove, the best game plan involves a day-to-day strategy.
+For residents like Keller, the best game plan involves a day-to-day strategy.
 She planned to renew her annual lease on her 2-bedroom, 1-bath apartment in May.
 New ownership wanted a $400 increase in rent.
 After some negotiation, Keller got the rent to stay flat, but agreed to a month-to-month deal.

 For now, Keller soaks in the community.
 She knows this moment is fleeting.